siddiq-ferhad/PF-Assignment-Part2/PART2.md

 2. Identity user input odd number or not for row and column
 3. Show the fixed number of rows and column and ask user to continue with these number or create new one*
 4. Alien Movements
-5. help fix bugs
+5. Help fix bugs
-6. alien and zombie attributes
+6. Alien and zombie attributes
-7. change arrow direction functions
+7. Change arrow direction functions

-## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.